Manifold calculus and homotopy sheaves: Derived mapping spaces and resolutions

 \subsection{Resolutions}

-In this section we discuss the construction of a resolution of a presheaf $F \in \sF_k$.
+In this section we discuss the construction of a resolution of a presheaf $F \in \PSh(\Dk)$ (c.f.
+2.6 in \cite{Dugger}).
 More precisely, we wish to find a cofibrant presheaf $\widetilde{F}$ and a weak equivalence $\widetilde{F} \rightarrow F$, where everything in sight should be enriched as always.

-\subsubsection{Free presheaves on $\sE_k$}
+\subsubsection{Free presheaves on $\Dk$}

-Let $\sE_k^\delta$ denote\footnote{The symbol $\delta$ stands for 'discrete'.} the category with the same objects as $\sE_k$ but only identity morphisms.
-Define $\sF_k^{\delta}$ to be the category of contravariant functors from $\sE_k^\delta$ to $\sS$ and consider the following free-forgetful adjunction
+Let $\Dk^\delta$ denote\footnote{The symbol $\delta$ stands for `discrete'.} the category with the same objects as $\Dk$ but only identity morphisms.
+Define $\PSh(\Dk^{\delta})$ to be the category of contravariant functors from $\Dk^\delta$ to $\sS$ and consider the following free-forgetful adjunction